deaktator/deaktator.github.io/_posts/2015-09-12-optimizing-pairs-of-like-things.md

 This problem has a lot of applications but may be especially relevant in social networks where people are suggested to people with the intent of maximizing some global quantity in the network.
-This could also be used to maximize discounts on items that when purchased together on amazon save money.
+This could also be used to maximize discounts on items that when purchased together on Amazon save money.

 ## Extensions